Dev-Craig44/design-patterns/TemplateMethodPattern/README.md

 # Template Method Pattern

-The **Template Method Pattern** is a behavioral design pattern that defines the skeleton of an algorithm in a base class.
-It allows subclasses to override specific steps without altering the overall structure of the algorithm.
-This approach promotes code reuse, enforces a consistent process, and provides flexibility for customizing individual steps.
+The **Template Method Pattern** is a behavioral design pattern that defines the skeleton of an algorithm in a base class, allowing subclasses to override specific steps without changing the overall structure.
+This promotes code reuse, enforces a consistent process, and provides flexibility for customizing individual steps.

 ## Git Workflow Note

-While initializing the project repository, all modified files were accidentally staged before making the initial commit.
-To correct this, the following command was used to unstage all files:
+When initializing the project repository, all modified files were accidentally staged before the initial commit.
+To fix this, the following command was used to unstage all files:

 ```bash
 git restore --staged .